ITfoxtec/FoxIDs/README.md

 > For [Getting started](https://github.com/ITfoxtec/FoxIDs/wiki/Getting-started) guide and more documentation please see the [Wiki](https://github.com/ITfoxtec/FoxIDs/wiki).

+> FoxIDs is .NET Core 2.2 and the web sites is ASP.NET Core.

 ## Deployment

 You can [deploy FoxIDs](#1-Azure-deployment) in your Azure tenant.
 Afterwords, FoxIDs is initialized with the [seed tool](#2-Seed), to create the master certificate and the first admin user.